a-b-street/osm2lanes/README.md

   vehicles will invert the side they drive on.
 - Rendering or routing clients must decide what to do with this information, as any other representation may be misleading.

-Open Issue: The dutch example has paving stone rumble strips at the edges which cannot be faithfully represented (TODO).
+Open Issue: The Dutch example has paving stone rumble strips at the edges which cannot be faithfully represented (TODO).

 #### Alternative